Skip to Content

 The Nokiidaa Trail in East Gwillimbury follows the Holland River through the Rogers Reservoir Conservation Area, an 84-hectare area situated along the banks of the East Holland River.
 It consists of a mix of deciduous forest, pine plantation, wetland and meadow habitats.

-• 33/33A - Wellington
+• Route 33 – Wellington

 • Viva yellow

-• Mobility On-Request Holland Landing
+• On-Request North-Central

 image of a white temple building